MCP Server: One Install, Every Client

 Prerequisites

-Option B: Manual install per client
+Option B: Stdio install via npm

 For builders who prefer to manage MCP config directly.
+The server runs locally as a subprocess your client spawns via npx -y ejentum-mcp.
+Requires Node.js 18+.

 Claude Desktop

-Open the config file (create it if it doesn't exist):
+Config file (create it if it doesn't exist):

 - macOS: